arnelenero/react-entities/README.md

 In the example above, the `service` would be the `configMock` passed through `makeEntity`.

+Beyond this example, you can inject any type of dependency into your entity, e.g. a keyed list of services, as long as all actions of that entity know how to handle it.

 ### Teardown of entities for app testability

 All the entities are stored at the module level, outside of the React component tree.
 For the app itself, this is not a problem.
 However, in testing the app, you would typically setup and teardown the App component multiple times, and therefore entities must be reset to initial state each time.